Take a deeper dive into why CIDP symptoms occur

 - Myelin: the protective layer that surrounds the neuron and that acts as an insulator to keep the electrical messages within the neuron

-- Harmful IgG antibody: a harmful antibody that mistakenly attacks the myelin in the peripheral nervous system of people with CIDP
+- Harmful IgG antibody: a harmful antibody that may play a role in damaging the myelin in the peripheral nervous system of people with CIDP